manasvi-singh/Manhole-Detection-and-Monitoring-System/README.md

 To contribute to the repository, open an issue or a pull request.

 ## License
-The  Rock-Climber-Health-and-GPS-Tracker project is licensed under the MIT License.
+The Manhole Detection and Monitoring System project is licensed under the MIT License.
 Feel free to modify and distribute the project as per the terms of the license.

 ## Acknowledgements
 We would like to acknowledge the contributions of all the individuals and open-source projects that have helped make this project possible.
 Thank you for your support and dedication to improving the safety of mountain climbers.